wapiflapi/gqles/README.md

 - FIXME: @retry should really be async since it sleeps, easy fix?

+- There should be a warning when using non subclassed events from policies

 ## Considerations for the future

+GDPR: retention period with snapshots, refresh encryption keys with versioning, PII encrypted.

 TODO: developer contention on the Commnds process?